What is Cloud Computing?

 Major Cloud Service Providers

-- Oracle Cloud: Specializes in enterprise cloud computing, offering cloud applications and platform services.
+- Oracle Cloud: Specialized in enterprise applications and database workloads.

 Steps to Adopt Cloud Computing